JoshuaSBrown/JoshuaSBrown.github.io/docs/MythiCaL/mythical_tutorial_2.md

+---
+layout: mythical_default
+---

+# Overview

 In the previous simulation, I showed how to simulate a single charge moving along a 1d lattice.
 In this tutorial, we will expand on what we did previously but with several improvements.

 1. We will use a 3d lattice, with periodic boundaries on the y and z directions
 2. We will use the Marcus rate equation with the Gaussian Disorder model to generate our rates
 3. We will simulate several charges as opposed to just 1
-4. We will show how to calculate the displacement current and the diffusion constant
+4. We will show how to calculate the current transient

 # 1. Creating a cubic lattice